worldforge/worldforge/libs/squall/README.md

 An effect of this is that a client only needs to download any hashes that it's missing.
 Thus fulfilling requirement #1.

 Since directories also are computed using hashes of their content, any change to an assets will resonate to all its parent directories and in the end to the root directory.
-Thus every change will result in a new hash for the root, which can be commnuicated to the client.
-Thus fulfilling requirement #2.
+Thus, every change will result in a new hash for the root, which can be communicated to the client.
+In that way fulfilling requirement #2.

 And since we only need to expose data attached to hashes it's easy to serve data using a standard file server.
 Thus fulfilling requirement #3.